Interceptor acquires 3D Realms

 March 3, 2014 // 9:29 a.m.

-Interceptor Entertainment has acquired Duke Nukem creator Apogee Software Ltd, otherwise known as 3D Realms.
+Interceptor Entertainment has acquired Duke Nukem creator 3D Realms Entertainment.

 The acquisition was reported in Danish news outlet Børsen and later confirmed by Interceptor chief executive Frederik Schreiber over Twitter.

-Interceptor is probably best known for its work on the 2013 Rise of the Triad remake, but confusingly, Interceptor's acquisition of Apogee Software Ltd does not mean it now owns Apogee Software LLC.
+Interceptor is probably best known for its work on the 2013 Rise of the Triad remake.
+3D Realms, meanwhile, was founded in 1987 as Apogee Software, but Interceptor's acquisition of 3D Realms does not mean it now owns Apogee Software LLC.

 Rights to the Apogee Software name were bought by Terry Nagy in 2008 who co-founded Apogee Software LLC and the deal included several classic Apogee IPs, including Rise of the Triad, which it licensed out to Interceptor.
 Apogee Software LLC is and always has been a separate company from Apogee Software Ltd.